devilstein1/hermit/Readme.md

 ## 📄 License

-This project is licensed under the **MIT License** — free to use, modify, and distribute with proper credit to the original author.
+This project is licensed under the **MIT License** — free to use and distribute with proper credit to the original author.
+No one can modify this project.

 ---